olivier-norture/toy-sale/doc/rework_label_print.md

 ## Purpose

 The purpose of these changes is to ensure that the labels are printed in portrait orientation as requested by the user.
 This provides a better layout for the label content.

+## Price Position Change

+The position of the price on the label has been moved to the bottom right.

+### Changes

+- **`web/print_label.php`**:
+  - The HTML structure of the label was modified to separate the reference, description, and price into their own `div` elements.
+- **`web/stylesheets/label.css`**:
+  - The CSS was updated to position the price at the bottom of the label with right alignment.
+  - The `.label-ref-price` class was replaced by `.label-ref` and a new `.label-price` class was added.

+### Purpose

+This change was made to improve the layout of the label and place the price in a more logical position after the description.